To educate, encourage and empower individuals and organizations to communicate more effectively on behalf of Florida agriculture.

 In 1989, Tom Morgan, a longtime Ag Institute member and former vice president of communications at A. Duda and Sons Inc. suggested the organization change its membership from businessmen to communication specialists.
 As a communication specialist himself, Morgan recognized the plight of agriculture as a communication problem, which could thereby be solved best by people experienced with such problems.

-Since then, the Ag Institute has focused on educating Floridians and changing their perceptions of Florida’s agriculture.
+Since 1989, the Agriculture Communicators of Florida have focused on educating Floridians and changing their perceptions of Florida’s agriculture.
 The organization has sponsored a number of communications and outreach activities, including:

 Workshops & seminars